ipfs/ipfs-docs/docs/how-to/address-ipfs-on-web.md

 ## DNSLink gateway

-The gateway provided by the IPFS daemon understands the `Host` header present in HTTP requests and will check if [DNSLink](../concepts/dnslink.md) exists for a specified [domain name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name).
+The gateway provided by Kubo understands the `Host` header present in HTTP requests and will check if [DNSLink](../concepts/dnslink.md) exists for a specified [domain name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name).
 If DNSLink is present, the gateway will return content from a path resolved via DNS TXT record.
 This type of gateway provides full [origin isolation](https://en.wikipedia.org/wiki/Same-origin_policy).